31 Days of Gore: The Demons series

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-Dead Heat, which stars Treat Williams and Joe Piscopo, opens like any other 80s action-comedy which attempted to cash in on the success of 48 Hrs. and Lethal Weapon.
-The problem with all the copycats is they could never quite strike the balance between action and well-written humor that the real deals had.
-Despite this, Dead Heat attempts to throw another genre into the mix: horror.
+Dead Heat, which stars Treat Williams and Joe Piscopo, begins like any other buddy cop film.
+The problem with all the Lethal Weapon copycats is they could never quite nail the balance between action and well-written humor.
+Dead Heat attempts to throw another genre into the mix: horror.
+It’s not very good at any of them.

 Come back at midnight Central Time for the next movie.